Propane Gas Storage: How is LPG – Propane Stored Safely?

 Propane Gas Storage - LPG Gas Storage - General Guidelines

-The cylinders need to be in a location with good drainage, as cylinders should not be allowed to remain in standing water
+The gas cylinder storage area should be flat and firm, such as a concrete slab and be in a location with good drainage, as cylinders should not be allowed to remain in standing water.

-The area around the cylinders should be free from any ignition sources, including electrical componentry
+The area around the cylinders should be free from any ignition sources, including electrical componentry, and the surrounding area should also be free of any flammable materials.

 Note: Each country has its own specific regulations regarding LPG - propane gas storage.
 Please consult your local standards.